languagetool-org/french-pos-dict/README.md

     A cleanup script (`SuppressionDoublons.sh`) removes duplicates generated in the Step 6, through a discutable method.
 In the future, we should implement a new method, utilizing `sort` and `uniq` for optimization.
  `dict.txt` is ready for use.

-This final file is now directly accessible in the data, simplifying the addition of new data without modifying the dicollecte file.
+This final file is now directly accessible in `data/dict.txt`, simplifying the addition of new data without the need to modify the Dicollecte file.
 Further investigation is required to understand and potentially optimize certain steps in the process.
 A full rewrite in Python would make the whole process more stable and future-proof.